Delavalom/arvlang/README.md

+# Arvlang

+> [!NOTE]
-# Arvlang purpose is to enable intermediate code generation for time-consuming framework development
+> purpose is to enable intermediate code generation for time-consuming framework development

 ## Tokenizer